 The Classification Division consists of the following Units:

 The Transfer Unit manages the Department’s bed space on a daily basis ensuring efficient use of all available beds.
 Working closely with correctional facilities and the Department's Central Transportation Unit, the Transfer Unit coordinates the transfer of all inmates.

 The Central Date Computation Unit (CDCU) processes and monitors all inmates' sentencing orders and release dates creating a system where dates are calculated from "commitment to release" by date computation experts in central office.
 Staff within this unit ensure inmate dates are computed timely and accurately, that releases occur timely and that outstanding legal issues are followed up on immediately.
 This unit prepares all Certificates of Discharge/Release for the state in compliance with Massachusetts General Law.
 The Director and Deputy Director of the CDCU are the Commissioner's designee for final releases.

 The Data Collection Unit works closely with the District Attorneys, the Massachusetts State Police, local Police Departments and the Massachusetts Board of Probation to track and collect official versions of inmates' offenses in order to appropriately house and classify them.

 The mission of Central Records Unit is to provide accurate information to authorized person/agencies in compliance with all laws, policies and procedures.

-The Central Records Unit Manager is the Keeper of Record for the Department of Correction and may testify as to the authenticity of an inmate's prior commitments.
-The Central Records Unit is also the liaison for the Social Security PUPS program.
+The Central Records Manager is the Keeper of Record for the Department of Correction and testifies upon being summoned as to the authenticity of an inmate's prior commitments.
+Additionally, this manager also indirectly oversees all of the facility Records Departments to include training and facility support.

 County, Federal and Interstate Unit